Southeast Asia Experience

 We'll catch a flight to Vietnam and head out for a night of fun on a bar crawl through the city's old quarter.
-Over the next few days of free time, you can visit to the infamous Hoa Lo Prison (formally known as the infamous Hanoi Hilton) where you will learn about Vietnam’s harrowing past along with the history of communism in the country.
+Over the next few days, you'll visit the infamous Hoa Lo Prison (formally known as the infamous Hanoi Hilton) and the Ho Chi Minh Museum with your group, where you will learn about Vietnam’s harrowing past along with the history of communism in the country.
 Afterwards, choose to visit the serene Hoan Kiem Lake before finding some lunch and trying some delicious local food.

 Day 15-16: Ha Long Bay, Vietnam

-Back on the road, we'll make our way to Halong Bay to enjoy an afternoon boat cruise with the opportunity to go kayaking or cliff jumping, too.
-We'll spend the night at the beach with a bit of a party around the campfire, next morning we’ll watch the sunrise with the resident monkeys on the beach, head out on kayaks this morning if you like, before catching the night bus to Phong Nha.
+Back on the road, we'll make our way to Halong Bay to enjoy an afternoon boat cruise around the bay's thousands of islands.
+We'll spend the night at the beach with a bit of a party around the campfire, next morning we’ll watch the sunrise with the resident monkeys on the beach, and jump in a kayak to explore the bay some more, before catching the night bus to Phong Nha.

 Day 17: Phong Nha, Vietnam

 Catch up on some sleep after the long journey before you can opt to take a late morning cycle ride to Bong Lai village to take a look around and admire the scenery.
 The riding continues into the afternoon with a stop off at a little place called Pub (yes, really), where you can relax with a beer in the sunshine (it'd be rude not to) and enjoy a few rounds of volleyball before showing off your vocal skills with some karaoke with the group!